Version: 1.0.78

 it means plural keys ('zero', 'one', 'two', 'few', 'many', 'other'

 ) will be handled as regular keys and will not undergo any special transformation.
-For example if this option is set to true
+For example, if this option is set to true

-when applange push
+when applanga push

 is executed for a nested_json